unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

  * *number* y - the y offset of the top left corner of the region.
  * *number* width - the width of the region.
  * *number* height - the height of the region.
+ * *number* fullX - the x offset of the top left corner of the total usable canvas.
+ * *number* fullY - the y offset of the top left corner of the total usable canvas.
+ * *number* fullWidth - the width of the total usable canvas.
+ * *number* fullHeight - the width of the total usable canvas.
  * *Context2D* context - the 2D drawing context.

+Note that the four coordinate values (e.g., x, width) have "full" analogs (e.g., fullX, fullWidth).
+These coordinate values tell the *ChunkView* how much space it can draw things like tooltips or other out-of-content displays.

 # Methods